Celtic68/grbUniformOrdering/WeeklyReflection.md

 get this done and tested on 10/3.
 There was some feedback from Paula with an issue created for it - I need to make sure that when a delete of a user happens, the role is deleted as well.
 Also, I can change the Generic Dao when doing a getPropertyEqual to accept an object so that a string or number can be passed.
 These changes were implemented on 10/3.

+I then moved on to creating unit tests for the Player model.
+I ran into an issue when trying to do a save / update where the user id column was listed twice in the SQL.
+After not having much luck via searching, I touched base with Paula and she pointed out that I was defining the user ID in my model and it should not be.
+I made the suggested change and the test ran to completion.
+I then recreated the error and posted it to Slack to help someone else running into that issue.
+I should finish the Player and UniformOrder unit tests this weekend.